-We produce patches for police, sheriff, fire departments, emergency services and thousands of local, state and federal agencies.
+We are a custom patch creator for police, sheriff, fire departments, emergency services and thousands of local, state and federal agencies.

 With more than 70 years of combined experience, The Emblem Authority has refined our design and manufacturing technologies over decades.
 Working closely with customers, we continue to create custom embroidered patches that accurately reflect the individual character of each agency.

 That’s authority.
 But that ability to quietly enter a room and command it, where does it come from?
 Experience, confidence, and enough training and time spent in the field to know there isn’t a situation you can’t handle.